-35 Digital Marketing Blogs That Accept Guest Posts
+45 Top Digital Marketing Blogs That Accept Guest Posts

 For your collaboration to be mutually beneficial, you’ll have to be willing to give something in return.

-For example, help the guys with their social media, pay attention to what they share.
+For example, help with their social media and pay attention to what they share.

-Only after that it makes sense to start pitching.
+Only after that connection will it make sense to start pitching.

 Also, don’t forget to check their blog’s guidelines.